olegtarasov/Retia/Readme.md

 fun stuff.
 We will be adding more layer types in the future.
 As a matter of fact, Retia is so easily customizable that you can start making your own layers in no time at all!

-We are eager to see you pull requests, so that together we can build a simple but powerful deep learning framework!
+We are eager to see you pull requests, so that together we can build a simple and powerful deep learning framework!

 ## Building from source